elliefewings/ExAC_nonTCGA_explore_v7_run/README.md

 # ExAC_nonTCGA_explore_v7
 A shiny app that opens filtered ExAC non-TCGA data locally via a shortcut

-#To run:
+# To run:
-Download Git repo,
+- Download Git repo
-MAC users: Change location in .command file to location of run.r file in ExAC_nonTCGA_explore_v7 directory Windows users: May need to set location and version of local R Double click file to run (windows: ExAC nonTCGA Browser.bat, mac: ExAC nonTCGA Browser_MAC.command) Create shortcut to .bat or .command file using .ico logo.
+- MAC users: Change location in .command file to location of run.r file in ExAC_nonTCGA_explore_v7 directory
+- Windows users: May need to set location and version of local R
+- Double click file to run (windows: ExAC nonTCGA Browser.bat, mac: ExAC nonTCGA Browser_MAC.command)
+- Create shortcut to .bat or .command file using .ico logo.

 App can now be run from shortcut.